revanth-sai24/AWS-SERVERLESS/Readme.md

   Configuration with Zappa:

   - create a flask app
-  - install flask [pip install flask]
     ```bash
     pip install flask
     ```
-  - create a virtual environment [python -m venv venv]
+  - create a virtual environment
-  - activate the virtual environment [.\venv\Scripts\activate]
+    ```bash
+    python -m venv venv
+    ```
-  - install zappa [pip install zappa]
+  - install zappa
+    ```bash
+    pip install zappa
+    ```
+  - create a zappa configuration file
+    ```bash
+    zappa init
+    ```
-  - create a zappa configuration file [zappa init]: This will create a zappa_settings.json file that contains the configuration settings for the application.
+    This will create a zappa_settings.json file that contains the configuration settings for the application.
+  - deploy the application
+    ```bash
+    zappa deploy dev
+    ```
-  - deploy the application [zappa deploy dev]: This will create the Lambda function and other resources required to run the application.
+    This will deploy the application to AWS Lambda and create the necessary resources.
+  - update the application
+    ```bash
+    zappa update dev
+    ```
-  - update the application [zappa update dev]: This will update the Lambda function with the latest code changes.
+    This will update the application with any changes made to the code.
-  - undeploy the application [zappa undeploy dev]: This will remove the Lambda function and other resources created by Zappa.
+  - undeploy the application
+    ```bash
+    zappa undeploy dev
+    ```
+    This will undeploy the application and delete all associated resources.
+  - view the logs
+    ```bash
+    zappa tail dev
+    ```
-  - view the logs [zappa tail dev]: This will display the logs from the Lambda function.
+    This will display the logs for the application.
+  - invoke the function
+    ```bash
+    zappa invoke dev
+    ```
-  - invoke the function [zappa invoke dev 'app.app']: This will invoke the Lambda function with the specified event data.
+    This will invoke the Lambda function.
+  - rollback to a previous version
+    ```bash
+    zappa rollback dev
+    ```
-  - rollback to a previous version [`zappa rollback dev`]: This will rollback to a previous version of the Lambda function.
+    This will rollback to a previous version of the application.
+  - view the status
+    ```bash
+    zappa status dev
+    ```
-  - view the status `zappa status dev`: This will display the status of the deployment.
+    This will display the status of the application.
+  - delete the application
+    ```bash
+    zappa delete dev
+    ```
-  - delete the application 'zappa delete dev': This will delete the application and all associated resources.
+    This will delete the application and all associated resources.

   - file structure:
   ```python
       my-flask-app/
       ├── app.py